 Jayson Ness became a volunteer assistant coach for the University of Minnesota, his alma mater, in 2011.
 He previously served as a graduate assistant for a year after finishing his career as a wrestler.

 Ness adds to the coaching staff a wealth of experience from his All-American career at Minnesota.
-A national champion and the most decorated wrestler in program history, Ness holds the school record for career pins with 73, and ranks third in career victories with a record of 148-15-0.
+A National Champion and the most-decorated wrestler in program history, Ness holds the school record for career pins with 73, and ranks third in career victories with a record of 148-15-0.
 He is the sixth Gopher to earn four All-America titles.

 Ness finished second at the NCAA Championships in 2008 and third in 2009.
 As a freshman in 2007, he won a Big Ten title (125 lbs) and was named Big Ten Freshman of the Year as Minnesota won the team crown.
-His fifth-place, All-American finish at the 2007 NCAA Championships helped the Gophers capture a team title.
+His fifth-place, All-American finish at the 2007 NCAA Championships helped the Gophers capture a team National Championship.